paygol/PrestaShop/README.md

 ---

-### About PayGol:
+### About Paygol:

-- PayGol is an online payment service provider that offers a wide variety of both worldwide and local payment methods.
+- Paygol is an online payment service provider that offers a wide variety of both worldwide and local payment methods.
 - Website: https://www.paygol.com
 - Payment methods: https://www.paygol.com/pricing

 ### Requirements:

 - Working Prestashop installation (tested with prestashop v1.6.1.6, prestashop v1.6.1.0).
-- PayGol account, you can register for free at https://secure.paygol.com/register.
+- Paygol account, you can register for free at https://secure.paygol.com/register.
 - "`Standard`" type PayGol service (make sure to select "`Integrated`" in the service settings), which can be created at https://www.paygol.com/en/webapps (you must be logged in).